-If you're a basic rate taxpayer, your savings into your pension will benefit from 20% in tax relief.
-And if you're a higher or additional rate taxpayer, you could get more.
+If you're a basic rate tax taxpayer, your savings into your pension will benefit from 20% in tax relief.
+And if you're a higher or additional rate taxpayer, you could claim further tax relief through your self-assessment tax return.